RonIovine/pshell/README.md

 invoked either via a separate interactive client program ('telnet' or 'phsell') or via direct interaction from within the application itself.

-The signature for the embedded command line shell functions are similar to the 'main' in 'C' as follows:
+The prototype for the embedded command line shell functions are similar to the 'main' in 'C' as follows:

 `void myFunc(int argc, char *argv[]);`